WanfengHu/NotifyIPChange/README.md

 # NotifyIPChange
 A python script that notifies the change of server local IP address via email.
+For Windows users, you can find the executable in [release](https://github.com/BlackNight95/NotifyIPChange/releases).

 # Usage
 Change filename `config_template.yaml` to `config.yaml` and make sure that it is in the same directory as the python script.
 Set up your own configurations and run the script.